abraunegg/onedrive/docs/national-cloud-deployments.md

 A valid entry for the response URI should be one of:
 *   https://login.microsoftonline.us/common/oauth2/nativeclient (Microsoft Cloud for US Government)
 *   https://login.microsoftonline.de/common/oauth2/nativeclient (Microsoft Cloud Germany)
-*   https://login.chinacloudapi.cn/common/oauth2/nativeclient (Azure and Office365 operated by 21Vianet in China)
+*   https://login.chinacloudapi.cn/common/oauth2/nativeclient (Azure and Office365 operated by VNET in China)

 For a single-tenant application, it may be necessary to use your specific tenant id instead of "common":
 *   https://login.microsoftonline.us/example.onmicrosoft.us/oauth2/nativeclient (Microsoft Cloud for US Government)
 *   https://login.microsoftonline.de/example.onmicrosoft.de/oauth2/nativeclient (Microsoft Cloud Germany)
-*   https://login.chinacloudapi.cn/example.onmicrosoft.cn/oauth2/nativeclient (Azure and Office365 operated by 21Vianet in China)
+*   https://login.chinacloudapi.cn/example.onmicrosoft.cn/oauth2/nativeclient (Azure and Office365 operated by VNET in China)

 ## Step 4: Configure the onedrive client to use new application registration
 Update to your 'onedrive' configuration file (`~/.config/onedrive/config`) the following: